apache/airflow/docs/apache-airflow/dag-run.rst

 DAG is actually executed.

-Similarly, since the ``start_date`` argument for the DAG and its tasks points to the same logical date, it marks the start of *the DAG's fist data interval*, not when tasks in the DAG will start running.
+Similarly, since the ``start_date`` argument for the DAG and its tasks points to the same logical date, it marks the start of *the DAG's first data interval*, not when tasks in the DAG will start running.
 In other words, a DAG run will only be scheduled one interval after ``start_date``.